Intent (military): Command intent

 Command intent (CI) is a practical view of common intent, meaning that it is not plausible to expect that all individuals during a whole mission in all situations will share the same intent.
 CI will be developed for specific parts of missions and shared amongst the participants.
-To establish CI the involvement of all participants is necessary, e.g. compare with football or soccer teams where the overall intent is formalized by coaches in collaboration with the players and where each player knows what the other players’ intentions are.
+To establish CI the involvement of all participants is necessary, e.g. compare with football or soccer teams where the overall intent is formalized by coaches in collaboration with the players and where each player knows what the other players' intentions are.

-Pigeau and McCann (2000) states that “In reality, it is presumed true that it is impossible to have common intent”.
+Pigeau and McCann (2000) state that "In reality, it is presumed true that it is impossible to have common intent".
 For a specific mission bounded for a certain time an overlap of intent ought to be achievable, e.g. as illustrated by the players in a soccer team where all have individual goals with their lives and families, but on the soccer field they have the common intent to win the game.
-This means that during the game, and in training and exercises prior to and after the game their common intent is to perform well according to the mission declared by the coach (Farrell & Lichacz 2004; Farrell 2006; Gustavsson et al. 2008d).
+This means that during the game, and in training and exercises prior to and after the game their common intent is to perform well according to the mission declared by the coach.

 A workable version of common intent is command intent that is directed for a specific situation, bounded by participating organization, space and time, i.e. for the operation at hand the intent is common but other intent and goals of the participating humans may differ.
 Much of the coordination can be done locally, i.e. on a lower level, without explicit orders.
 Brehmer (2009) proposes that the higher levels of command will have the time to consider other aspects of the problems facing them.
 Brehmer continues that there is the loss of combat power inherent in top-down command-directed synchronization.
-By NATO Network Enabled Capabilities (NNEC) as presented by Alberts, Garstka & Stein (1999, pp. 87–93) this is overcome by a high-speed continuum.
+By NATO Network Enabled Capabilities (NNEC) as presented by Alberts, Garstka and Stein (1999) this is overcome by a high-speed continuum.
 Brehmer (2009) however says that the main responsibility of the commander and his staff is to articulate intent and crafting rules of engagement.
 For armed forces that have mission command as their principal doctrine this is not a new concept, but Brehmer further envisions that with articulated intent larger units will be able to co-ordinate with other units and conduct the mission without any explicit directions from higher headquarters.
 Command Intent is then an outline of a plan, objectives to be achieved, responsibilities, linkages and schemas of manoeuvre, and constraints.
 Establishing command intent also involves more than one person.
 Traditional Commander's intent is then replaced by an intent that arises from dialogue between commanders and key staff at more than one level.